-On May 29th, 2018 the Company announced that it has begun geological fieldwork on the Rateria-West Valley property.
-On July 20th, the Company announced that the more felsic, younger phases of the Guichon batholith are more frequent and extend further east onto the Rateria property than historical regional maps indicate.
+Between May and September 2018 geological mapping on the Rateria-West Valley property was conducted.
+On July 20th, 2018 the Company announced that the more felsic, younger phases of the Guichon batholith are more frequent and extend further east onto the Rateria property than historical regional maps indicate.
 Further, favorable geology and copper showings occur in several large-scale corridors that extend through the property.

 On September 25, 2018 the Company announced that an historical (1950-1960) access trail revealed five areas of copper mineralization in an area 20-40 metres in width and 200 metres in length.
 The average of 19 selected mineralized samples collected from veins in this area returned 1.68% copper.
-On the West Valley, recently constructed logging roads revealed a new copper showing with rock samples containing up to 7% copper.
-In January, 2019, geophysical inversions of historical induced polarization surveys on the recently acquired Chataway property have identified several areas of interest for follow-up.
-Favorable geology, batholith-scale structures and copper showings are thought to increase the potential for the development of large-scale porphyry systems.
-Geophysical surveys and drill testing of new targets are thought to be warranted.
+On the West Valley, recently constructed logging roads revealed a new copper showing with rock samples containing up to 7% copper around the Abbott Lake area.
+In January, 2019, geophysical inversions of historical induced polarization surveys from the recently acquired Chataway property have identified several areas of interest for follow-up.
+In July and September 2019 geological investigations were conducted in several prospective areas.
+Favorable geology, batholith-scale structures with hydrothermal alteration and numerous copper showings are thought to increase the potential for the development of large-scale porphyry systems.
+In addition to exploration in and around Zone 1 and 2, the Company has identified several new areas where geophysical surveys and drill testing is thought to be warranted.